rickeyglover/Easy-Store/README.md

-## User Story
+# User Story

-The goal of this project was to resolve bugs and implement new feautures into an ecommerce store.
+This project aimed to enhance an ecommerce store by addressing existing bugs and incorporating new features.

 ## Phase 1: Resolving Categories

-The Categogories part of the site was not loading properly, thuus some code needed to be added to implemented to fix the api connections grabbing the specified controllers from the database.
+The Categories section of the site was experiencing loading issues, necessitating the addition of code to rectify API connections and fetch the specified controllers from the database.

 ![image](https://github.com/scrutch93/Easy-Store/assets/80648971/3ee98504-7635-48c4-9eae-586fb3c3e76e)

-list categories
+### Category Operations

+#### List Categories
-Starts by creating an ArrayList named categories to store the retrieved categories.
-Then we define an SQL query to select all cloumns from the categories table with the SQL query.
+- Creates an ArrayList named "categories" to store retrieved categories.
+- Defines an SQL query to select all columns from the categories table.
-Then inside the try method we establish a connection.
-Then we prepare a statement with the SQL query and use "ResultSet" to execute the query.
-Then we return the list of categories.
+- Establishes a connection, prepares a statement with the SQL query, and executes it to return the list of categories.

-getById
+#### getById
-This method retrieves a category based on it's ID in the database.
-Then it uses a SQL query to select a category by the provided id.
-Then we use the "ResultSet" to execute to the query and maps the results to a row in Category in the database using mapRow.
-Then it returns the retrieved category or null if not found.
+- Retrieves a category based on its ID in the database.
+- Uses a SQL query to select a category by the provided ID.
+- Executes the query, maps the results to a Category row in the database using mapRow, and returns the retrieved category or null if not found.

-create
+#### create
-This method inserts a new category into the database.
-Then it prepares and SQL statement for the insertion that includes the name, id and description.
-Then it executes the query and retrieves the auto-generated keys that includes the new created id.
-Then it returns the inserted category.
+- Inserts a new category into the database.
+- Prepares an SQL statement for insertion with name, ID, and description.
+- Executes the query, retrieves the auto-generated keys with the new created ID, and returns the inserted category.

-update
+#### update
-This method updates an existing category in the databse based on it's id.
-It prepares a SQL update query to set new values for the category name, id and description.
-Then executes the update query.
+- Updates an existing category in the database based on its ID.
+- Prepares an SQL update query to set new values for the category name, ID, and description.
+- Executes the update query.

-delete
+#### delete
-This method deletes a category from the database based on it's id.
-Then it prepares a SQL delete query and executes it.
+- Deletes a category from the database based on its ID.
+- Prepares an SQL delete query and executes it.

-mapRow
+#### mapRow
-This takes a "ResultSet" that represents a row from the database and maps it to "Category".
+- Takes a "ResultSet" representing a row from the database and maps it to a "Category."
-It takes the category id, name and description from the ResultSet and creates a Category object with the values.
+- Extracts category ID, name, and description from the ResultSet to create a Category object with the values.

-## Phase 2: Bug resolution:
+## Phase 2: Bug resolution

-# MySQL Product Search Functionality: Code Changes Overview
+### MySQL Product Search Functionality: Code Changes Overview

-## Description
+#### Description
-The following  outlines the changes made in the `search` method of the `MySqlProductDao` class related to product retrieval functionality.
+The following outlines changes made in the `search` method of the `MySqlProductDao` class related to product retrieval functionality.

-## Changes Made
+#### Changes Made

-### SQL Query Logic
+##### SQL Query Logic
-- **Second Version (from the second snippet):**
+- **Second Version:**
     ```java
     "SELECT * FROM products " +
     "WHERE (category_id = ?
 OR ? = -1) " +
     "AND (price <= ?
 OR ? = -1) " +
     "AND (color = ?
 OR ? = '') ";
     ```
-- **First Version (from the first snippet):**
+- **First Version:**
     ```java
     "SELECT * FROM products " +
     "WHERE (category_id = ?
 OR ? = -1) " +
     "AND ((price >= ?
 AND price <= ?)
 OR (? = -1 AND ? = -1)) " +
     "AND (color = ?
 OR ? = '') ";
     ```
-    - **Changes:** The SQL query logic related to price range filtering was modified to a simpler structure in the second version, whereas the first version used a more complex but potentially more precise logic.
+    - **Changes:** Modified the SQL query logic related to price range filtering to a simpler structure in the second version.

-### Parameter Binding in PreparedStatement
+##### Parameter Binding in PreparedStatement
-- **Second Version (from the second snippet):**
+- **Second Version:**
     ```java
     statement.setInt(1, categoryId);
     statement.setInt(2, categoryId);